St. John's Wort Extract supplement, 300 mg

 something else to counteract the St. John's wort side effects.

-Q. I started taking St. John's wort to help with
+I started taking St. John's wort extract to help

-other menopause symptoms.
-I took a German preparation which was a single 900 mg
+symptoms.
+I took a German preparation which was a single 900 mg tablet in the

-tablet in the morning for a week.
-I was waking frequently in the night, but knew
+morning for a week.
+I was waking frequently in the night, but knew that insomnia

-that insomnia was a potential side effect.
-I happened to start with a new doctor
+was a potential side effect.
+I happened to start with a new doctor and she took

-and she took my blood pressure.
+my blood pressure.
 I am normally quite normal.
-My blood pressure
+My blood pressure was an

 dosage even though most studies have used this high amount.
 I prefer to